sharonfranciscofaria/GlobalBites/README.md

 # Acknowledgements
 - My tutor at Westminster Adult Education Service, Richey Malhotra.
-A big thanks.
+A big thanks for everything .
 - My classmates and team at Westminster Adult Education Service who have been kind to help one another when in need, share ideas and jokes around when working together!
 - My partner Juan Carlos Diaz Lara, whom I am thankful for introducing me into this coding world and taking the journey with me.